up-n-atom/8311/CONTRIBUTING.md

 ## Issues

-Issues can be reported here on github or our [community discord server](https://discord.pon.wiki).
+Issues can be reported here on github.
 Pull requests are especially welcome.